NadiaS80/conflict_git/README.md

 This fragment orbits a massive thermonuclear sphere — the Sun — where fusion reactions, primarily the proton-proton chain and the CNO cycle, convert hydrogen into helium, releasing vast amounts of energy.

 Guided by gravitational forces, our journey continues within the curved fabric of spacetime, spiraling through the Orion Arm of the Milky Way toward the gravitational center — the supermassive black hole Sagittarius A*.

+4 - Actually crypto money is a future of real money - I believe in it 5 - I'm constantly upgrading my brain, because evolution doesn't stop with biology.
+6 - Sometimes I talk to AI.
+It listens better than most humans.